some-guy250/AutoMonster/README.md

 **Usage:** By using the Auto Monster Project, you acknowledge that you are solely responsible for your actions and any risks associated with using automated tools in online games.
 It's recommended to review and comply with the terms of service of Monster Legends and to use the Auto Monster Project responsibly and at your own risk.

+## 🤝 Contributing

+Contributions to the Auto Monster Project are welcome.
+If you encounter any bugs or have feature requests, please ask.

+## 📜 License

+This project is licensed under the MIT License.
+This allows others to use, modify, and distribute the project, subject to the terms of the license.